Heinz Geggel: Central Committee apparatus

-Geggel moved to the apparatus of the SED Central Committee in 1960 as head of the West Commission's SPD Working Group, briefly becoming secretary of the West Commission from 1962.
-In 1963, he was made deputy head of the Central Committee West Department, which was responsible for influencing West German politics.
+Geggel moved to the apparatus of the SED Central Committee in 1960 as head of the Politburo West Commission's SPD Working Group, briefly becoming secretary of the West Commission from 1962.
+In 1963, he was made deputy head of the West Commission, which was responsible for influencing West German politics.
 He was additionally elected to the Central Committee as a candidate member in January 1963 (VI.
 Party Congress).

-Two years later, Geggel succeeded Arne Rehahn as head of the West Department, which by 1965 had become the deciding Central Committee institution responsible for West Germany.
+Two years later, Geggel succeeded Arne Rehahn as head of the Central Committee West Department, which by 1965 had become the deciding Central Committee institution responsible for West Germany.
 Geggel's tenure at the department coincided with the underground work of the illegal SED-controlled West German KPD and its 1968 reestablishment as German Communist Party (DKP).
 In June 1971 (VIII.
 Party Congress), he was made a full member of the Central Committee, serving until its collective resignation in December 1989.

 Agitation Department

 In December 1973, he succeeded Hans Modrow, who was moved out of the Central Committee apparatus by Erich Honecker, as head of the Central Committee Agitation Department.
 From 1971, Geggel was also a board member of the Association of Journalists of the GDR.

 As head of the Agitation Department, Geggel's task was to align the East German press with the political line of the SED.

-Representatives of East German press organs were required to attend so-called "argumentation sessions" (Argumentationssitzungen) (Argus), held every Thursday at the Central Committee building, for this purpose.
+Representatives of East German press organs were required to attend so-called "argumentation sessions" (Argumentationssitzungen) (Argus), held every Thursday in the Central Committee building, for this purpose.
 Officially meant to provide information, Geggel actually dictated which issues are to be reported on, with what priority and how; often, even detailed wording of headlines and specific phrases were prescribed during these Argus.
 Due to the atmosphere and his unyielding stance in these sessions, even questioning Geggel being suspect, journalists sometimes referred to him as "Dr. Geggels", in reference to Nazi propagandist Joseph Goebbels.

-Geggel was awarded the Patriotic Order of Merit in 1959, 1964 and 1970, the Banner of Labor in 1968, 1971 and 1981, the Order of Karl Marx in 1981 and 1986, and the Hero of Labour title in 1984.
+Geggel received several state awards during his time in the Central Committee apparatus, among other things he was awarded the Patriotic Order of Merit in 1959, 1964 and 1970, the Banner of Labor in 1968, 1971 and 1981, the Order of Karl Marx in 1981 and 1986, and the Hero of Labour title in 1984.